Menu

 Recommended Holidays visiting Manuel Antonio

-Nestled along Costa Rica’s Pacific coast, Manuel Antonio is a breathtaking natural gem of pristine beaches, lush rainforests, and abundant wildlife.
-At Latin Routes, we create personalised holidays so you can experience it your way—hiking through national park trails, spotting monkeys and sloths, or relaxing on sun-drenched shores.
-Let us plan your perfect Manuel Antonio adventure.
+Set along Costa Rica’s Pacific coast, Manuel Antonio combines rainforest, wildlife and beautiful beaches in one compact region.
+At Latin Routes, we create personalised holidays so you can explore it your way, from nature trails to coastal relaxation.
+Let us plan your perfect Manuel Antonio escape.

 Manuel Antonio Travel FAQs